Anonymous-Humanoid/source-inspector/README.md

 This extension does not record any data.
 In the future, we plan to possibly add an options menu.
 This will be the extent of data collected, (i.e, yes/no), and it will not be sent or broadcast anywhere.
-We also do not colect browser history.
+We also do not collect browser history.
 We will **never** share any data with anyone, not even ourselves.
 We believe that open source comprises source transparency and user privacy.
 Your data is yours and yours alone, and we plan to keep it that way.
+Plus, this is an extension intended for offline use.

 For more technical readers with a knowledge of browser extensions, the manifest file shows the following: